Xed-Editor/Xed-Editor/CREATE_PLUGIN.md

 #profit
 ```

+## Read APIDocumentation.md for the API documentation

-## If you want to Create the project from scratch
+## or else If you want to Create the project from scratch

 - Create a empty project in android studio